emericg/WatchFlower/docs/mhoc401-ble-api.md

 <img src="endianness.png" width="400px" alt="Endianness" align="right" />

+### Data structure

+Bluetooth payload data typically uses little-endian byte order.
+This means that the data is represented with the least significant byte first.

+To understand multi-byte integer representation, you can read the [endianness](https://en.wikipedia.org/wiki/Endianness) Wikipedia page.

 ## Services, characteristics and handles

 The name advertised by the devices is `MHO-C401`.

 TODO